marcosrenan/marcosrenan.github.io/index.md

 ---
 layout: page
+title: "**Welcome to my homepage!**"
 ---

-PhD candidate in Economics at [CAEN-UFC](www.caen.ufc.br).
-Avid reader and lover of surfing and classical music.
+I am a PhD candidate in Economics at [CAEN-UFC](www.caen.ufc.br).
+I am actually working at the Institute Center for Technological Studies as Researcher.
+I am an avid reader and lover of surfing and classical music.